NicolasLacroix/PyUnitPerf/README.md

 # PyUnitPerf
-A simple API for unit testing a Python project's performances :wheelchair: :zap:.
+A simple API for unit testing a Python project's performances :zap::wheelchair:.